City of New Orleans title block

 The Amtrak City of New Orleans Scheduled Meals:

-This table shows which meals you get aboard the City of New Orleans based on the day.
+This table shows the meals you will receive aboard the City of New Orleans, organized by day.
 If you head south, you will receive dinner before or after departing from Chicago!

 #58 NorthboundDinnerBreakfast